gordon-cs/gordon-360-api/README.md

 Because ACT_INFO is basically a duplicate of ACT_CLUB_DEF, this stored procedure tries to keep them synced.
 Ideally it should be run automatically anytime ACT_CLUB_DEF changes.

 In non-sql terms, this procedure makes sure all the activities defined in ACT_CLUB_DEF are also present in ACT_INFO.
-If something has been added to ACT_CLUB_DEF but is not present in ACT_INFO, it adds the corresponding record to ACT_INFO, filling in the other columns with default data.
+If something has been added/removed to ACT_CLUB_DEF but not in ACT_INFO, it adds/removes the corresponding record to ACT_INFO.

 ###### UPDATE_JNZB_ACTIVITIES